-The information on this site is intended to help Montanans protect themselves from identity thieves — and how to recover if he or she has been victimized.
+The information on this site is intended to help Montanans protect themselves from identity thieves — and how to recover if you have been victimized.
 The Office of Consumer Protection operates Montanan’s Identity Theft Passport Program.
 This program helps victims prove to creditors and law enforcement officials that someone has committed fraud using their identity.
 More information on the program can be found below.

 - Freeze your credit files with the three major credit bureaus so no one can access them without your permission.
-For further information, see the Security Freeze page.
+For further information, see the Security Freeze information below.

 - Never give bank or credit card information over the phone unless you initiated the call and know the business to be reputable.